WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

  - `inline_style`: Contains inline CSS code that registers the CSS class required for the style.
  - `style_handle`: Contains the handle to an already registered style that should be enqueued in places where block styles are needed.

-The following code sample registers a style for the quote block named "Blue Quote", and enqueues an inline style that makes quote blocks with the "Blue Quote" style have blue color:
+The following code sample registers a style for the quote block named "Blue Quote", and provides an inline style that makes quote blocks with the "Blue Quote" style have blue color:

 ```php
 register_block_style(